AngleProtocol/merkl-docs/merkl-mechanism.md

 The components interact in the following way:

-1. An incentivizor creates a campaign on the **Merkl Distribution Creator** contract
+1. An incentive provider creates a campaign on the **Merkl Distribution Creator** contract
 2. When the campaign is created, the incentive tokens (what users will receive) are forwarded to the **Merkl Distributor** contract
 3. At fixed intervals the **Merkl Engine** fetches the campaigns to process from the **Merkl Distribution Creator** contract, processes the campaigns to compute the rewards, computes a new merkle root from the result of the previous process and pushes the new merkle root to the **Merkl Distributor** contract.
 It also pushes a reward file to the **Merkl Rewards** bucket.
 4. When the root is pushed to the contract the dispute period starts, the dispute period lasts 1 hour and the newly pushed rewards cannot be claimed until the dispute period ends.